eddxdd/Calculator/README.md

 * A calculator created using JavaScript.

+// Working on design

-// Needs to finish CSS and some other minor adjustments
+// Working on some JS adjustments